-DinoCloud is an experienced team of Kubernetes cloud computing consultants, architects, engineers, and trainers ready to design, implement, and support your secure infrastructure.
+DinoCloud is an experienced team of Kubernetes cloud computing consultants, architects, engineers, and trainers ready to design, implement, and support your security infrastructure.
 Achieve your operational and security goals faster and with less risk.
 Our Kubernetes experts help you take advantage of the strengths of containerized clustered architectures while avoiding the pitfalls.

-DinoCloud was an early adopter Kubernetes company, realizing the production-ready container management platform ensured availability and scalability of applications in an infrastructure-agnostic approach.
+DinoCloud was an early adopter of Kubernetes company, realizing the production-ready container management platform ensured the availability and scalability of applications in an infrastructure-agnostic approach.
 Kubernetes complemented our DevOps offerings and served our clients effectively, bringing them into the Digital 4.0 world.

 Bring agility, quality, and speed to your digital transformation project by moving to a Kubernetes environment.
 Our teams can produce and manage your Kubernetes clusters and collaborate with and train developers for application deployments.
 Our Kubernetes experts bring a wealth of experience in migrating your legacy applications operating on VMs or other orchestration systems to Kubernetes environments.
-We can help your teams continuously integrate and deploy cloud-native on-premise apps into Kubernetes.
+We can help your teams integrate and deploy cloud-native on-premise apps into Kubernetes.

-The DinoCloud team offers Kubernetes and OpenShift container platform consulting and digital transformation solutions including:
+The DinoCloud team offers Kubernetes and OpenShift container platform consulting and digital transformation solutions, including: